-Martin Metzger D. D. M., of Kentucky, writes: "The Sower has arrived again, the champion of knowledge and truth; (perhaps | since I have learned the way-have given to stay with us only a short time and then dwindle out of sight for the lack of financial support of the N. D. C.-ites.
+Martin Metzger D. D. M., of Kentucky, writes: "THE SOWER has arrived again, the to stay with us only a short time and then dwindle out of sight for the lack of financial support of the N. D. C.-ites.
 [Bro.
 Metzger God and one are a majority, and surely we have God on our side and more than one.
 Then we must be in the majority in that sense.
 ED.
 SOWER.

 If the members would come forward with more assistance, it would soon command a place in the spiritual arena equal with any prominent journal, and advertizers would seek a place in its columns.
-I take notice in the last issue of the financial report during the time of suspension, which was very little.
+I take notice in the last issue of the financial report during the time of suspension, which was very quested us to write to his darling Cora and little.
 It seemed in absence of The Sower the interest in contributing was very weak.